torvalds/linux/Documentation/hwmon/ibmaem.rst

 Kernel driver ibmaem
 ====================

-This driver talks to the IBM Systems Director Active Energy Manager, known henceforth as AEM.
+This driver talks to the IBM Systems Director Active Energy Manager, kyeswn henceforth as AEM.

 Supported systems: